Mitsuki-Nakajima/Shared-Spatial-Anchor/README.md

 .gitignore
 ```

-The following folders should not be committed:
+The following folders should NOT be committed:

 ```text
 Library/